egardner/sjma-50x50/content/le/le1.md

 [^1]: Dinh Q. Lê, in an interview with Moira Roth, October 28, 2017–March 9, 2018, in *Dinh Q. Lê: True Journey Is Return,* ed.
 Rory Padeken (San José, CA: San José Museum of Art, 2019), 23.

-[^2]: Dinh Q. Lê, in an interview with Carolyn Christov-Bakargiev, in *Dinh Q. Le* (Ostfildern, Germany: Hatje Cantz, 2012), 3.
+[^2]: Dinh Q. Lê, in an interview with Carolyn Christov-Bakargiev, in *Dinh Q. Lê* (Ostfildern, Germany: Hatje Cantz, 2012), 3.